offen/offen/docs/running-offen/configuring-the-application.md

 Defaults to `/var/opt/offen/offen.db` on Linux and MacOS, `%Temp%\offen.db` on Windows.

 The connection string or location of the database.
-For `sqlite3` this will be the location of the database file, for other dialects, it will be the URL the database is located at, including credentials needed to access it.
+For `sqlite3` this will be the location of the database file, for other dialects, it will be the URL the database is located at, __including the credentials__ needed to access it.

 ---